enayet108-debug/SFINCS-Compound-Flooding-Nonlinearity-and-Shapley-Value-based-Relative-Contribution/README.md

-# Compound Flooding using SFINCS: Nonlinearity and Shapley Value-based Relative Contribution
+# Compound Flooding using SFINCS: Spatiotemporal Analysis of Nonlinearity and Shapley Value-based Relative Contribution
-This repository provides the complete workflow and analysis codes for quantifying *spatiotemporal nonlinearity* and *Shapley-value based relative contribution* of four compound flood drivers:
+This repository provides the complete workflow and analysis codes for quantifying *spatiotemporal nonlinearity* and *Shapley-value based relative contribution* across space and time of four compound flood drivers:
 - Offshore Water Level (WL)
 - Wind-Pressure (WP)
 - River Discharge (Dis)